-- 1. knowledge and understanding of a balanced range of authors, texts and periods of English Literature, together with selected linguistic phenomena and the terminology used to describe them, as well as the distinctive qualities of texts in the principal genres deployed in literature and in society in general and awareness of the role of critical methodology in shaping the understanding of literature and language - 2. the ability to undertake close reading and analysis of texts from a balanced range of genres and periods and to demonstrate sensitivity to generic conventions and circumstances of authorship, production, discourse structure and audience - 3. the ability to deploy rhetorical skills of effective argument, both oral and written, as well as command a broad range of vocabulary and appropriate critical terminology and to evaluate sources of information and opinion within the discipline - 4. the ability to present work for assessment in a timely, professional and idiomatic manner, whatever the format and show skills of data collection, differentiation and evaluation from a range of relevant sources
+- 1. knowledge and understanding of a balanced range of authors, texts and periods of English Literature, together with the distinctive qualities of texts in the principal literary genres, as well as an awareness of the role of critical methodology in shaping the understanding of literature and the ways in which literature and literary language reflect and produce cultural change and difference - 2. the ability to undertake close reading of literary texts from a balanced range of periods, and to demonstrate sensitivity to generic conventions and circumstances of authorship, production and audience - 3. the ability to deploy rhetorical skills of effective argument, both oral and written and to demonstrate command of a broad range of vocabulary and appropriate critical terminology, as well as to evaluate sources of information and opinion within the discipline - 4. the ability to present work for assessment in a timely, professional and idiomatic manner, whatever the format and to show skills of data collection, differentiation and evaluation from a range of relevant sources